btqfi-com/api-new-flow/README.md

 # Merchant API Integration Guide

-This guide helps developers integrate system into their applications.
+This guide helps developers integrate the Telestore Proxy payment system into their applications.

 ## Quick Start